The China Studies Centre team is here to help you with your studies and research.

 Born and educated in Italy, Luigi is a political scientist with three decades of China experience, having visited China for the first time in 1988.
 From 2001 to 2017, Luigi was teaching and researching Chinese society and politics at the Australian National University, and in 2017 he assumed the directorship of the China Studies Centre at the University of Sydney.
 His work covers many aspects of China’s political and social change, with a particular interest in the consequences of China’s urbanisation on its society and governance.
 Luigi was also the editor of The China Journal (2005-2015) one of the most prestigious international research journals on post-1949 China.

-His latest book on urban neighbourhood life and politics, The Government Next Door.
-Neighbourhood Politics in Urban China) was published by Cornell University Press in 2014 and was honoured by the American Association of Asian Studies as the best book on post-1900 China with the 2016 Joseph Levenson prize.
+His latest book on urban neighbourhood life and politics, The Government Next Door: Neighbourhood Politics in Urban China (2014) was honoured by the American Association of Asian Studies as the best book on post-1900 China with the 2016 Joseph Levenson prize.

 Luigi’s work has always focused on how governmental discourses become practices of government at the grassroots and in how practices of government affect the legitimacy of the Chinese communist regime.